 Reproductive Endocrinology and Infertility Fellowship

 The Reproductive Endocrinology and Infertility (REI) Fellowship Program is a three-year program designed to prepare fellows for a career in academic medicine.
-The American Board of Obstetrics and Gynecology (ABOG) has approved the Program for five fellows.
+The ACGME-accredited program is approved for three fellows.

 The Fellowship Program is well-rounded and includes extensive clinical experience as well as opportunities for basic and clinical research.
 Six consecutive months are devoted to clinical care and six to research in each year of the Fellowship.

-The Division has 10 faculty members.
-There are eight reproductive endocrinology and infertility faculty with M.D. degrees.
-The M.D.s are all Ob/Gyn board-certified; five of them are also certified in reproductive endocrinology and infertility.
+The Division has 9 faculty members.
+There are seven reproductive endocrinology and infertility faculty with M.D. degrees.
+The M.D.s are all Ob/Gyn board-certified; six of them are also certified in reproductive endocrinology and infertility.
 The division has two Ph.D.s, one of whom is certified as a high-complexity laboratory director.

 Clinical experience is enhanced with rotations in UT Southwestern’s Fertility and Advanced Reproductive Medicine Program, Parkland Health & Hospital System, and the Center for Assisted Reproduction in Bedford, Texas.